DaniilGonoshilkin/HTML_to_XHTML_converter/README.md

 # HTML to XHTML converter

-This script was designed to convert HTML tags to XHTML tags for compliance with SDL Tridion software used by our internal customer.
+This script is used to convert HTML tags to XHTML tags for compliance with SDL Tridion software used by our internal customer.
 I've tried to search for existing solutions to the initial problem but none of those were compatible with initial conditions so I decided to write my own converter.

+# General info

 ## Problem

-We use Smartcat (Cloud base CAT-tool) company-wide to perform translation tasks.
+We use Smartcat (Cloud base CAT tool) company-wide to perform translation tasks.
 Our internal customer asked us to translate multiple articles for our company's Knoledge Base website.
 Since the customer is using SDL Tridion software to publish articles, one of the requirements was to keep XHTML tags in translated files.
 However, the main problem here is that Smartcat ignores XHMTL tags when handling files, and generates resulting translations as HTML-compatible files only (all lowercase), which causes errors when reuploading them back to SDL Tridion.
 Here are some exapmles:
 >
     <Title>Premium Support</Title> → <title>Поддръжка Premium</title>
     <ImageAltText>Premium Support</ImageAltText>→ <imagealttext>Поддръжка Premium</imagealttext>